UnclePahin001/My-python-quiz/README.md

 # My python quiz

- this is a quiz I am making for my school assesment
+This is a quiz that I am making for my school assesment.
+This is a Te Reo quiz that consists of five multiple choice questions for the user to select.